-A Row House Renovation for Modern Living in DC
+A Row House Renovation for Modern Living in Washington, DC

-Whether a rear addition or a vertical expansion turns out to be better for your row house renovation, each addition should be evaluated on a case-by-case basis for its zoning and design.
-The Wentworth team has worked on numerous row house additions in the Washington, DC area and understands the intricacies of building an addition on a small lot within the confines of zoning restrictions.
+Whether a rear home addition or a vertical expansion turns out to be better for your row house renovation, each one should be evaluated on a case-by-case basis for its zoning and design.
+The Wentworth team has worked on numerous row house additions in the Washington, DC area, including Great Falls, Falls Church, McLean, and Kensington, and understands the intricacies of building an addition on a small lot within the confines of zoning restrictions.

 For a renovation on a smaller lot, zoning laws may not accommodate additions.
 In order to maximize space without an addition, a new design should reconfigure interior space in the most efficient way possible.
-The Wentworth team often finds that modern lifestyles are best suited to an open floor plan, one where the kitchen, dining and living area are arranged on the same floor with no walls separating them.
-An open floor plan is typically the most efficient use of space and is also an ideal floor plan for both entertaining and spending time with family.
+The Wentworth team often finds that modern lifestyles are best suited to an open floor plan, one where the kitchen, dining, and living area are arranged on the same floor with no walls separating them.
+A modern row house plan, such as an open floor plan, is typically the most efficient use of space and is also an ideal floor plan for both entertaining and spending time with family.

-Row House Remodeling in DC and the Surrounding Areas
+Row House Additions & Remodeling in DC and the Surrounding Areas